carsonfarmer/get-go-textile/README.md

 },
 ```

+If left blank, it will default to the latest `go-textile` release.

 ### Arguments

 When used via `node src/bin.js`, you can specify the target platform, version and architecture via environment variables: `TARGET_OS`, `TARGET_VERSION` and `TARGET_ARCH`.